ParaState/SafeStakeOperator/docs/safestake-running-a-boot-node.md

-# SafeStake: Running a Boot Node (on going)
+# SafeStake: Running a Boot Node

 **Updates happen frequently!
 Our** [**Github**](https://github.com/ParaState/SafeStakeOperator) **always has the latest operator node resources and setup instructions.**

 ***NOTE: This tutorial is meant for SafeStake admininistrator.
 You DON'T need to read this if you are a user who wants to setup an operator node.
-Instead, you should read the [tutorial for operator node](./safestake-running-an-operator-node-on-going.md).***
+Instead, you should read the [tutorial for operator node](./safestake-running-an-operator-node.md).***

 ## **Boot Node Service**